21 Free Capacity Planning Templates (Word, Excel, and Powerpoint)

 8 Best Practices in Capacity Planning

-The main difference between capacity planning and resource planning is that in capacity planning, you aim to find a balance between how many resources you will need in the future and how many you can provide.
-Consequently, it assists in addressing broad questions like
+The main difference between capacity planning and resource planning is that capacity planning focuses on finding a balance between the resources you will need in the future and the resources you can realistically provide.
+As a result, it helps answer broad questions such as:

 • When can we start these projects, and what should we work on?

-• Do we currently have the right combination of skills?
+• Do we have the right combination of skills?

 Capacity planningResource Planning